AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit3.md.txt

-> **NOTE:** *==The body of an if statement in Java is not dependent on indentation.== Indenting in Java is a strong convention that makes code segments readable.
+> **NOTE:** *<mark>The body of an if statement in Java is not dependent on indentation.</mark> Indenting in Java is a strong convention that makes code segments readable.
 Java is often flexible about spacing.
 The three constructs below are equivalent and like indentation, spacing is used to improve readability.*

 ```java
 // Example 1